MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/configure-viva-engage.md

 ## Set language for system messages
 System messages notify users of important actions in the network and conversations, such as creating a new group or adding people to a conversation.
  - Use the **Language** setting to set the language for system messages.
  All future system messages appear in the language you choose.
-Existing system messages appear in the previously-selected language.
+Existing system messages appear in the previous language.
 :::image type="content" source="../media/engage/admin/tenant-system-language.png" alt-text="Screenshot of the setting where you set the system language.":::

 ## Require users to confirm email messages before posting